Web Publishing Procedures

 - Monitor Your Site's Traffic.
-TMCC's Web services studies the traffic across the college website, as one of a few indicators, to continue to refine the site, expand content and making revisions and enhancements.
-As a Web content provider, encouragement is given to do the same.
-If interested in doing this—measuring and testing all aspects of the online experience from marketing to site content and usability—with your administrative website, please contact Web services to provide you with a Google Analytics reporting solution for department pages.
+TMCC's Web services studies the traffic across the College website, as one of a few indicators, to continue to refine the site, expand content and making revisions and enhancements.
+If you are interested in a Google Analytics monthly traffic analysis report for your department's Web pages, please contact Web services.

 - Keep Pages Current.
 Web authoring is a job that has no end — publishing is just the beginning.
 Most of the work is in the maintenance; pages and content must be updated regularly.
 Links must be periodically checked.
-URLs are constantly changing, especially outside 3rd party links.
+URLs are constantly changing, especially outside third-party links.